filiptrplan/diplomska/typst/template.typ

   // typical latex sizes for chapters/section
-  // we treat a level 1 heading as a chapter
   #show heading.where(level: 1): it => [
     #set par(first-line-indent: (amount: 0pt))
     #huge[
-      Poglavje #it.level
-      #v(1em)
       #it.body
       #v(1em)
     ]